-In terms of material commitment, Canada's investment in improvements for people in the NWT can hardly be faulted.
-Many painful, even tragic mistakes have been made, but the aims and the persistence of government have been clear and well-intended.
-Nevertheless, in the vital matter of enabling men and women to take charge of their lives- a prerequisite for mental and social well-being- delay has been recognized as the most effective form of denial.14 Many now challenge the view that "Canada's investment ... can hardly be faulted" because budgets were often inadequate even for the flawed programs that developed in the South to address problems in the North.
+Many now challenge the view that "Canada's investment [...] can hardly be faulted" because budgets were often inadequate even for the flawed programs that developed in the South to address problems in the North.
 This was probably in large part because nobody in the South foresaw an immediate financial return on investments, particularly in the Eastern Arctic.
 While Inuit have always been subject to taxation on what they earn or the costly imported goods they consume, the cost of delivering services in such an isolated area generally outweighed public revenues from mining licenses or permits to explore for oil and gas.

-The diversity, sometimes bordering on incoherence, of official views on key subjects has already been mentioned.
-The most widely recognized of these is the conflict in opinions, policies and programs concerning whether Inuit should remain dispersed on the land in 100 or more little settlements as self-sufficient primary producers, or should be concentrated in a few settlements as a reserve labour force for administration and projects to exploit non-renewable resources.
-The policy of dispersal, still influential in 1950, was battered by the massive influx of qallunaat who built and then maintained the DEW Line.
-Within a decade, the Inuit- who did not even have a federal or municipal vote at this point- received the full impact of policy, programs and infrastructure investments that still underpin the present 13 communities.
+The diversity, sometimes bordering on incoherence, of official views on key subjects, has already been mentioned.
+The most widely recognized example of this is the conflict in opinions, policies, and programs concerning whether Inuit should remain dispersed on the land in one hundred or more little settlements as self-sufficient primary producers, or be concentrated in a few settlements as a reserve labour force for administration and projects to exploit non-renewable resources.
+The policy of dispersal, still influential in 1950, was battered by the massive influx of Qallunaat who built and then maintained the DEW Line.
+Within a decade, the Inuit, who did not even have a federal or municipal vote at this point, received the full impact of policy, programs, and infrastructure investments that still underpin the current thirteen communities.
 In outline, this can be seen not as policy incoherence, but as a rapid and decisive evolution.
 One thread of incompatible views running through this period was the issue of how to involve Inuit in public policy debates on changes that so profoundly altered their lives.
 Throughout the period a handful of departmental officials who had lived in the North and spoke Inuktitut insisted that even where change might be necessary, it would be ineffective and unjust if Inuit were not involved.

-While such men as Graham Rowley, Alex Stevenson and Keith Crowe could add knowledge and wisdom to the government's decision making, at the highest levels there was less tolerance and more impatience.
-As an example of continuing divisions within the federal establishment, Inuit from across the Arctic gathered at Coppermine (Kugluktuk) in mid-July 1970, "to discuss their mutual concerns."
-The meeting, organized by a Toronto-based NGO, was opposed by the government but received an indispensable \$15,000 travel grant from the Citizenship Branch of the Department of Secretary of State.
-The NGO reported that "several matters discussed at the conference clearly indicated the incompetence and indifference of the Department ... in administering the affairs of the North."15 Government "ambivalence" towards consultation and Inuit rights would continue, while the pressure for development would persist.16 The Baffin Region's institutions of governance in place in 1975 were still largely designed and implemented from outside the region although by then, some institutions of the Territorial government had begun to empower Inuit at the local level in ways that the federal government had resisted.
-By this time, economic policy had been firmly reoriented in favour of development, without much progress towards the kinds of cultural retention and community development that had once found favour with participants in official decision making.
+While such men as Graham Rowley, Alex Stevenson, and Keith Crowe could add knowledge and wisdom to the government's decision-making, at the highest levels there was less tolerance and more impatience.
+As an example of continuing divisions within the federal establishment, Inuit from across the Arctic gathered at Coppermine (Kugluktuk) in mid-July 1970 "to discuss their mutual concerns."
+The meeting, organized by a Toronto-based NGO, was opposed by the Department of Indian Affairs and Northern Development, but received an indispensable \$15,000 travel grant from the citizenship branch of the Department of the Secretary of State.
+The NGO reported that "several matters discussed at the conference clearly indicated the incompetence and indifference of the Department [...] in administering the affairs of the North."15 Government "ambivalence" towards consultation and Inuit rights would continue, along with the pressure for development.
+The Baffin Region's institutions of governance in place in 1975 were still largely designed and implemented from outside the region, although by then, some institutions of the Territorial government had begun to empower Inuit at the local level in ways that the federal government had resisted.
+By this time, economic policy had been firmly reoriented in favour of development, without much progress towards the kinds of cultural retention and community development that had once found favour with participants in official decision-making.